 FAIRFORD & LECHLADE BUSINESS CLUB

-The judges were extremely impressed by the number and quality of the entries, which showed passion and enthusiasm.
+Once the Auction was over, the evening began in earnest with the presentation of the Awards.
+The judges were extremely impressed by the quality of the entries, which showed passion and enthusiasm.
 The great range of businesses taking part made the judging process even more difficult in selecting both finalists and eventual winners.
-So difficult that, this year, there were four runners up as well as a winner in each category!

 Presented by: Helen Webb

 The judges were extremely impressed by all six entries from the Business Students at Farmor’s School.
 However, they were able to narrow it down to three Business Plans that particularly stood out as well as looking at the issue of sustainability in clothing and a photography business with a difference.
 The winning entry from Lilly was for a business called Pancake & Milkshake Magic – a mobile service visiting local villages to provide a sweet option.
 The concept, plan, supporting research and financials were all well thought out and comprehensive; and the judges felt that should she start up this business, it would be a real success and they would be first in the queue for a pancake and milkshake!

 Sponsored by: Andrew Garland Action Coach

 Presented by: Andrew Garland

 Business of the Year is the premier award and is open to any business that can demonstrate a successful track record of excellence and achievement.
 This year, there were 12 very strong entries for this award and all were outstanding businesses.
 But, we can have only one winner!